pavelpicka/vscode-qrun/README.md

 - 🏃 Run tasks with a single click
 - 📊 Organize tasks in groups
 - 🔄 Set task dependencies with pre-tasks
-- 🖱️ Simple UI: one-click to run, double-click to focus terminal
+- 🖱️ Simple UI: select a task to focus its terminal
 - 🛑 Stop tasks with a click

 ## Getting Started